An update on assisted dying legislation in Westminster and the Scottish Parliament

 What you need to know about the bill in Westminster

-The Terminally Ill Adults (End of Life) Bill in the Westminster Parliament, if passed with the original proposed safeguards, would not legalise assisted dying for people with Parkinson's as a result of their condition alone.
+The Terminally Ill Adults (End of Life) Bill in the Westminster Parliament, if passed with the current proposed safeguards, would not legalise assisted dying for people with Parkinson's as a result of their condition alone.

-This is because the bill would apply only to people who have two independent doctors who confirm that they are expected to die within six months.
 It is very unusual for doctors to predict exactly how long a person with Parkinson's might live when they are reaching the end of their life.

-This has been replaced in the updated bill with multidisciplinary Assisted Dying Review Panels, made up of a senior legal figure, a consultant psychiatrist, and a social worker.
+For example, the need for court approval of assisted dying was removed and replaced in the updated bill with multidisciplinary Assisted Dying Review Panels, made up of a senior legal figure, a consultant psychiatrist, and a social worker.

 The purpose of these panels would be to determine that a person is terminally ill and has capacity to make the decision to end their own life, among other things.

-Both the House of Commons and the House of Lords will need to agree on the exact wording of the bill for it to become law.
+Both the House of Commons and the House of Lords will ultimately need to agree on the exact wording of the bill for it to become law.

 What you need to know about the assisted dying legislation in Scotland